-A written Hazardous Waste Contingency Plan is a program designed to minimize hazards to human health and the environment from explosions, fires, an unplanned sudden release of a hazardous waste, and other risks involved with the hazardous material.
-Failure to develop and notify the proper authorities is violation of hazardous waste laws.
+A written Hazardous Waste Contingency Plan is a program designed to minimize hazards to human health and the environment from explosions, fires, an unplanned sudden release of hazardous waste, and other risks involved with the hazardous material.
+Failure to develop and notify the proper authorities is a violation of hazardous waste laws.

 Hazardous waste generators are required to perform a weekly inspection of all hazardous waste container storage areas.
-This is a common violation, and one that is very easy to remedy by implementing standard procedures.
+This is a common violation and one that is very easy to remedy by implementing standard procedures.

 Improper Disposal of Hazardous Waste